History of Mexico City: The urban poor in Mexico City

 During the viceroyalty of Revillagigedo, there were attempts to control the public behavior of the poor in Mexico City.
 Ordinances such as forbidding public defecation and urination had little effect, especially since there was no alternative for the poor to relieving one's self on the street.
 Also forbidden were the discarding of trash buckets, dead dogs and horse in the streets and gutters.
 A local police force was tasked with creating order and tidiness.
 The crown also attempted to regulate taverns, where the poor congregated, drank, gambled and in the estimate of elites, generally got up to no good.
 Revillagigedo focused special attention on cleaning up the Plaza Mayor and the viceregal palace, removing pulque stalls, garbage, wandering dogs, cows, and pigs, moved the market area elsewhere.
 He had the area paved with cobblestones, and the area was illuminated with newly place streetlamps.
 The Alameda park was cleaned and the entrance to it was guarded to prevent the poorly clad plebe from entering.
 Public space was thus regulated cultural space, separating elites from the poor.

+The founding of the Royal Cigar Factory was another eighteenth-century crown project, part of the establishment of the royal tobacco monopoly, which both brought significant revenue to the crown in the sale of cigars and cigarettes, but the factory in Mexico City and a few other major colonial centers, created thousands of good jobs for the urban poor including women.

+As Mexico experienced a series of droughts and bad harvests in the eighteenth century, the crown set up granaries (alhóndigas) to store wheat and corn so that the price of basic staples did not soar for the urban poor.
+It was as much an act of charity as prudent state planning to prevent bread riots.
+Mexico City had experienced two major riots in the seventeenth century, one in 1624 that ousted the viceroy who attempted to eliminate excessive profits for grain and other goods by creole traders.
+The other was in 1692 where a mob burned the archbishop's and the viceroy's official residence.
+A first-hand account of the 1692 riot was recorded by seventeenth-century savant, Don Carlos de Sigüenza y Góngora.

+Other institutions designed to protect and aid the vulnerable were the General Indian Court, founded in 1591, to give access of indigenous communities and indigenous individuals to justice and supported by a half-real tax to pay for lawyers.
+For women who needed protection, the Church created the recogimientos de mujeres, a kind of shelter for healthy women who voluntarily wished to live a sheltered life in a religious atmosphere; some other institutions for women were to reform prostitutes and were not voluntary.
+Both types were in decline when the Mexico City Poor House was established.